Mitch Maier

 Mitchell William Maier (born June 30, 1982) is an American former professional baseball outfielder, coach, and front office executive who currently serves as the director of baseball operations for the Kansas City Royals of Major League Baseball (MLB).
 He played in MLB for the Royals in 2006, and from 2008 to 2012.

 Amateur career

-Maier was born in Petoskey, Michigan, attended Novi High School and played college baseball at the University of Toledo.
+Maier was born in Petoskey, Michigan, attended Novi High School after high school played college baseball at the University of Toledo.
 In 2002, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.
 As a junior catcher in 2003, Maier set school records with a batting average of .448, 87 hits and 61 runs batted in and tied school records with 16 doubles and 29 stolen bases.
 Despite this, he lost out on Mid-American Conference Baseball Player of the Year honors to Ball State's Brad Snyder.